tonymajestro/reddit-tui/README.md

 type = "old"
 ```

+## Redlib
-Use the following configuration to use redlib backends instead of old.reddit.com:
+For enhanced privacy, private [Redlib backends](https://github.com/redlib-org/redlib) are supported.
+A list of Redlib servers can be found [here](https://github.com/redlib-org/redlib-instances/blob/main/instances.json).
+Use the following configuration to use a Redlib server instead of old.reddit.com:

 ```toml
 [server]